bckohan/enum-properties/CONTRIBUTING.rst

 Running Tests
 -------------

-`django-enum` is setup to use django-pytest_ to allow pytest_ to run Django unit tests.
+`enum-properties` is setup to use django-pytest_ to allow pytest_ to run Django unit tests.
 All the tests are housed in enum_properties/tests/tests.py.
 Before a PR is accepted, all tests must be passing and the code coverage must be at 100%.
 A small number of exempted error handling branches are acceptable.